 - Having a positive, uplifting attitude

-- Teach us!
+- Listening to us!

 I am delighted to welcome you to Sophomore English!
 I look forward to getting to know and working with each and every one of you.
 We will be working very hard this year, grappling with some large questions about who we are, how we define ourselves, and what it means to be human.
 We also will read and respond to rich literature and texts, while also further developing our writing practice.
 At the end of the year, I hope that you will feel a sense of accomplishment and pride in the work you have produced and the insight you have gained.